 The Federal Direct Unsubsidized loan will disburse in equal amounts for the fall and spring semesters.

 For Example: This is an example of how a student's loan will disburse for the year.
 Please note that the loans must pay in equal amounts each semester, even if the changes are more for one semester than the other.
 This includes the summer semester.

-For Example: If a student takes 10 credits in the fall and 8.5 credits in the spring, we are not able to certify for a larger disbursement in the fall, and a smaller disbursement in the spring, the loan amounts will be equal.
+If a student takes 10 credits in the fall and 8.5 credits in the spring, we are not able to certify for a larger disbursement in the fall, and a smaller disbursement in the spring, the loan amounts will be equal.

 New and Returning students who enroll for the summer semester in the MBA programs are eligible for financial assistance so long as they enroll in at least a total of 3 credits. ** Please note that current students must be evaluated for satisfactory academic progress prior to the awarding of financial aid for the next academic year.
 Due to the small window of time between the review of academic progress and when MBA students begin the summer session in May, it is possible that financial aid may not be available at the first start of class.
 Students who use financial assistance for their living expenses are therefore encouraged to plan their budget accordingly.

 Fast track students who complete their program in Summer 2016 need to re-apply for financial aid for the 2016-2017 academic year.

 Students who enroll in the Master of Accountancy and the Master of Finance Program at Villanova University can borrow the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan as a means of financing both their program costs and living expenses for their academic year.
 We encourage MAC and MSF students to contact the Office of Financial Assistance prior to the commencement of their program to create a financing plan for the year.